 - The doctor will make a cut (incision) where the generator is placed.

 - The doctor will guide the wire (lead) through a vein into your heart's chambers using X-ray monitors.

-- The doctor will attach the pacemaker generator to the lead or leads.
+- The doctor will attach the pacemaker generator to the lead or leads and test the device

-- The doctor will close the incision site with stitches and may seal the site with a surgical glue to prevent infection.
+- The doctor will close the incision site with stitches.
+He or she may also seal the site with a surgical glue to prevent infection.

-- A dressing may be applied to your incision to reduce the risk of bleeding and also protect it from infection.
+- A dressing may be applied to your incision.
+This is to reduce the risk of bleeding and protect it from infection.

 - The pacemaker's settings are programmed to help your heart beat at a rate that's right for you.

 - You will have a chest X-ray while you are in the recovery area.